Gabon women's national football team

-The Gabon women's national football team is the national women's football team of Gabon and is overseen by the Gabonese Football Federation.
+The Gabon women's national football team (French: Équipe nationale féminine de football du Gabon) is the national women's football team of Gabon and is overseen by the Gabonese Football Federation.
+They represent Gabon in women's international football.
+They have never qualified for the FIFA Women's World Cup or the Africa Women’s Cup of Nations.

 History

+The Gabon women's team first made their debut in 19??.
+The Gabon's women national football team have never qualified for the women's World Cup.
+They first entered in 1995 in the 1995 FIFA Women's World Cup, but did not qualify.

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.